Finding the right Massage Therapist can be hard.

 Are there multiple modes of communication options and you can pick the one that works best for you?
 Or are your forced to use the one they prefer?

-Can you schedule or reschedule appointments online to save time and also make them whenever, where ever?
+Can you schedule or reschedule appointments online to save time and also make your appointments whenever, where ever?

 Do they have availability that works well with your calendar?
 Or do you have to spend extra time rearranging other commitments?